raphnet/gc_n64_usb/README.md

 * Supports the DK Bongos.

+## Supported micro-controllers

+Currently supported micro-controller(s):

+* Atmega8 (Makefile.atmega8)
+* Atmega88 (Makefile.atmega88 and Makefile.atmega88p)
+* Atmega168 (Makefile.atmega168)

+Adding support for other micro-controllers should be easy, as long as the target has enough IO pins, enough memory (flash and SRAM) and is supported by V-USB.

 ## Compilation and installation

 To compile, you need a working avr-gcc and avr-libc.
 Under linux, simply type make